APf0x/APf0x/README.md

     <img src="new_gojo.png" style="display: block; margin: 0 auto;"/>
 </div>

-<p>Hi, i should start using my real name to actually build an image, oh well, this is my github page, no one looks at it, all i do is because of my love for creation, this is home to many projects, most are private because.</p>
+<p>Hi, i should start using my real name to actually build an image, oh well, this is my github page, no one looks at it, all i do here is just because of my love for creation, this is home to many projects, most are private, because.</p>
 <p>i  dont really use wakatime anymore its 3 years behind </a>

 <div align="center">